-- 4.11.1 Allesley Primary School recognises that many home educated children have a positive learning experience and the decision is one with the child's best interests at heart. - 4.11.2 Since 2016, Allesley Primary School has a statutory duty to inform the Local Authority of all deletions from roll.
+4.11.1 Allesley Primary School recognises that many home educated children have a positive learning experience and the decision is one with the child's best interests at heart however elective home education can mean that some children are not in receipt of suitable education.

+4.11.1 Since 2016, Allesley Primary School has a statutory duty to inform the Local Authority of all deletions from roll.
 When Elective Home Education is the reason for this removal, the Local authority and other key professionals will work alongside Allesley Primary School to coordinate a meeting with parents where possible ideally before the final decision is made.